cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 ...
 ```

-Now, we must add environment variable support for using the Preview API.
+Now, we must add environment variable support to switch to the Contentful Preview API.

 Let's name this variable `CONTENTFUL_USE_PREVIEW`.

 With `gatsby-source-contentful`, there is a `host` option we can use.
 I moved plugin options to their own module for encapsulation.

-**NOTE: You will need Preview and Delivery API tokens setup in your environment (both locally and on Netlify).**
+**NOTE: You will need both Preview and Delivery API tokens setup in your build environment.**

 `contentful-options.js`:
 ```javascript